outerbase/starbasedb/plugins/clerk/README.md

     - Visit the API Keys page for your Clerk instance: https://dashboard.clerk.com/last-active?path=api-keys
     - Click the copy icon next to `JWKS Public Key`
 5. Copy the public key into the Clerk plugin
+6. Alternatively, you can use a JWKS endpoint instead of a public key.
+    - Visit the API Keys page for your Clerk instance: https://dashboard.clerk.com/last-active?path=api-keys
+    - Click the copy icon next to `JWKS URL`
+    - Paste the URL under `AUTH_JWKS_ENDPOINT` in your `wrangler.toml`
+    - Tweak the `authenticate` function in `src/index.ts` to check whether the session exists in the database, as shown in the [Usage](#usage) section.